quietfanatic/make-pl/README.md

   directory.
 - When you import `MakePl`, the working directory is always set to the same directory that the make.pl is in, no matter where you invoked it from.
-- All recipes will be run in the same working directory that the rule was defined in.
+- All recipes will be run in the same working directory that the step was defined in.
 - Even if one make.pl includes another make.pl, each uses filenames relative to its own directory.
 That is, if `./make.pl` says `modules/cake/lime` and